What is Anime?

 Q. What happens when a vendor receives an invitation?

-All consideration forms will receive a reply, even if that vendor is not selected for the 2017 convention.
+All consideration forms will receive a reply, even if that vendor is not selected for that years convention.
 Those that do receive an invite will be sent a link to register.
 Payment is due upon registration unless other arrangements have been made.

 Q. What if I have to cancel my booth space at TnT?

 Refunds are offered as follows:

 Q. A vendor has sold me an item that I think is bootleg (poor quality).
 What do I do?